erickobrinsky/erickobrinsky/README.md

 <h1 align="center">Hi 👋, I'm Eric Kobrinsky</h1>
 <h3 align="center">I am passionate about analyzing data to solve problems, develop code and designing efficient processes to make people's work easier and I see every day as an opportunity to learn something new and contribute to a better future.</h3>

-🔭 I’m currently working as a Data Engineer
+🔭 I’m currently working as a Data Engineer at BBVA Uruguay.

 📫 How to reach me **kobrinskye@gmail.com**